yast/yast-storage-ng/doc/boot-partition.md

 i.e. valid for all architectures (s390, see below)

+- when using gpt, never use gpt-sync-mbr / hybrid mbr; only standard protective mbr.
 - create a /boot partition on raid, encrytpted LVM, LVM
 - size: [100MB, 200MB, 500MB]
 - order: /boot, swap, /